 The introduction of control measures is projected to partially suppress Omicron transmission; however, in the most pessimistic scenario we project that stringent control measures such as those implemented following the Alpha B.1.1.7 winter wave of transmission may be required to ensure that healthcare services are not overwhelmed.
-These results suggest that increased uptake of COVID-19 booster vaccinations can mitigate the projected burden, but that increasing the speed at which booster vaccines are administered has little effect on projected outcomes, since the majority of vulnerable individuals in England have already received booster vaccinations.
+These results suggest that increased uptake of COVID-19 booster vaccinations can mitigate the projected burden.
+In our model, increasing the speed at which booster vaccines are administered has little effect on projected outcomes, since our model assumes that boosters are administered strictly in decreasing order of age and hence that the majority of vulnerable individuals in England have already received booster vaccinations by the time of the Omicron wave.
+We stress that in the real world, if an increased speed of booster rollout can help reach more vulnerable individuals before Omicron infections surge, there would likely be a much more substantial benefit of increasing the speed of booster rollout than we have been able to capture here.
 There remains significant uncertainty about the timing of projected epidemic peaks as well as the time at which control measures may need to be implemented.
 We have shown that small changes in the number of Omicron introductions per day early in the epidemic can shift the projected epidemic burden later, allowing more time for control measures to be taken.
 However, measures to reduce Omicron introductions become comparatively less important once the variant has spread substantially within the country.

 Our work is subject to limitations.
 We do not account for the differing rate of Omicron introduction to each NHS England region, and we do not consider the impact of localised interventions.
 We do not capture the potential impact of newly available antiviral therapies, or the future availability of targeted vaccines for Omicron, but nor do we consider that some existing therapies (such as monoclonal antibodies) may become less effective given the escape properties of Omicron.
-We assume that the infection fatality rate (IFR) remains constant over the projection period, though our model fit suggests the IFR may increase during periods of high strain on hospital services (Fig. S1).
+We assume that the baseline infection fatality rate (IFR) remains constant over the projection period (except as altered by, e.g., primary and/or booster vaccination uptake), though our model fit suggests the IFR may increase during periods of high strain on hospital services (Fig. S1).
 We only report burdens during the period 1st December 2021 to 30 April 2022, because of uncertainty over what additional measures may be available to mitigate Omicron by mid-2022-for example, reformulated vaccines.
 However, our scenarios with more stringent control measures enacted between December 2021 to April 2022 result in larger exit waves after control measures are lifted.
 Finally, the control measures we consider are limited and are based on the known impacts of previously implemented control strategies for SARS-CoV-2 in England.
 Implementing strategies such as enhanced mass testing may help to reduce the required stringency of non-pharmaceutical interventions aimed at reducing interpersonal contact rates.
 Accordingly, there is an urgent need to rapidly assess the feasibility and potential impact of such alternative control strategies.